Pp3ng/CinCout/README.md

 # Contributing 🤝

 Welcome contributions!
-Please fell free to fork to make any creative changes you want and make a pull request.
+Please feel free to fork to make any creative changes you want and make a pull request.